Throwback uniform: Association football

 During the later stages of the 2011–12 season, financially troubled Scottish club Rangers wore their normal blue shirts on the pitch, but began selling and encouraging fans to wear throwback red and black striped scarves, the traditional colours of the burgh of Govan (where Ibrox Stadium is located) in an attempt to raise money.
 The club would be placed in administration, face liquidation and then sold to a new ownership group, and forced to re-apply for entry to the fourth (lowest) tier of the senior Scottish football system for the 2012–13 season.
 That year, Rangers and rivals Celtic both released retro-style simple kits with round collars and small sponsor logos to acknowledge historic anniversaries, despite being with different suppliers; however, Rangers' absence from the top division meant they never met wearing the 'matching' designs.

 English club West Bromwich Albion wore a replica of their 1968 FA Cup Final kit, in their Premier League game against Leicester City on April 11, 2015.
 It was worn to honour the match-winning goalscorer in the 1968 Cup Final, Jeff Astle, who died in 2002 due to chronic traumatic encephalopathy as a result of heading the heavy leather footballs through his career.
 The kit used the 1–11 numbering system save for the goalkeeper's shirt, which was left blank as they were in those days.

 For the 2019 Copa América, the Brazil national team released a 100th anniversary shirt, in white with blue details.
 It resembled the shirt worn in the first official match v Exeter City in 1919.
-The white uniform would be last worn in the 1950 FIFA World Cup 'final' that Brazil lost to Uruguay at Estadio Maracaná.
+The white uniform would be last worn in the 1950 FIFA World Cup 'final' that Brazil lost to Uruguay at Estádio Maracanã.
 The retro kit debuted in the first match v Bolivia.

 In December 2023, German supplier Adidas released its Originals/Lifestyle collection line consisting of now classic 1970s, 1980s and 1990s national team kits.
 Some kits included were Mexico's 1983–84 away kit, Argentina's 1994–97 away kit featured in their group play match against Greece at the 1994 World Cup; the kit was worn well into the 1997 FIFA World Youth Championship, both of Germany (home and away) and Spain's (home) 1996–97 kits which were featured at Euro 96.
 All items were released on 1 December 2023 with a pricing of $110.00 USD with several items selling out in less than three minutes.

-In June 2024, Nike re-launched Brazil's home kit as worn for the 1998 World Cup and both the 1999 Copa América and FIFA Confederations Cup.
+In June 2024, Nike re-launched Brazil's home kit as worn for the 1998 World Cup and both the 1999 Copa América and FIFA Confederations Cup as leisurewear.